ESSENTIAL OILS - MORE THAN JUST A PRETTY SMELL

 These oils plus hundreds of others are amazing when used in oil diffusers as well.
 I love to experiment with blends to see what effects they have on my environment.
 I use several oil diffusers in my home to enhance my environment.
 We keep the large one going on the counter between the kitchen and family room.
 We use the smaller ones in the bedroom and guest rooms.

-I could go on forever, but just wa0d to share a few ideas on how valuable this ancient resource is still just as effective and awesome as it was thousands of years ago.
-It’s also less expensive and less toxic than drugs.
+I could go on forever, but just wanted to share a few ideas on how valuable this ancient resource is.

-Let me know if you have questions regarding a specific oil or condition that you’re curious about.
-Although I’m not a licensed practitioner, I’ve had lots of success using the Essential Oil Method for many years, and it’s kept me healthy without the need for pharmaceuticals.
+Although I’m not a licensed practitioner, I’ve had lots of success using essential oil remedies for many years, and they've kept me healthy without the need for pharmaceuticals.

 As for my friend…I recommended she blend Frankincense, Copaiba, Lavender and Peppermint to a carrier oil and massage vigorously until her toe becomes limber again.
 I’ll be waiting for her testimonial!